MicrosoftDocs/visualstudio-docs/docs/extensibility/synchronously-autoloaded-extensions.md

 * Users can click on the **More information about this issue** to gather more information about the deprecated APIs.
 * Users can contact their extension vendors for the migration progress.

-Extension authors can find instructions for migrating packages to asynchonous autoload at [Migrate to AsyncPackage](https://github.com/Microsoft/VSSDK-Extensibility-Samples/tree/master/AsyncPackageMigration).
+Extension authors can find instructions for migrating packages to asynchronous autoload at [Migrate to AsyncPackage](https://github.com/Microsoft/VSSDK-Extensibility-Samples/tree/master/AsyncPackageMigration).